 “I have been on maternity leave for much of the year and want to thank Tony Scott for doing such a good job in my absence.
 Results days are always a bit frantic while we work so hard to ensure every single student gets the university place that they want, but it has been a really positive morning and I am absolutely delighted for all these incredible young people and the success they’ve had.
 I’ll be sad to see them go but am so pleased that so many of them are now able to follow the path they had set their sights on.”

-Please note that the results in the table below are from 2017.
+Please note that the results in the table below are provisional from 2018.
 The official results for 2018 are not usually published by the government until January.